Samruddhi-Muley/Instagram-c/README.md

 Implementing rate limiting
 Using environment variables for secrets

-Author
-Created as a learning project for full-stack web development.

 Note: This application uses SQLite for simplicity.
 For production use, consider PostgreSQL or MySQL.